The election closed on Thursday, Nov. 9 for two seats on the Primary Care Physicians' Representative Council.

-Members of the Section of Primary Care Physicians may only nominate physicians from their own county, and may only vote within their own county.
+Members of the Section of General Practice may only nominate physicians from their own county, and may only vote within their own county.
 All positions are two-year terms.

 Honorarium and travel